Shafiul-Islam-Shatak/Masala-Manager/README.md

  4. You can post on our gallery
  5. User can't buy his own food
  6. User can't buy more than stock quantity

+After Clone :
+1. install npm
+2. have to provide some keys. in .evn.local
+3. Please provide Firebase authentication key
+4. install others dependencies. you can find them from package.json file